MusicNU/warbler-documentation-website/src/pages/backend-documentation.md

         - Test processing on 10 minute audio files
         - Test processing on multi page PDFs

+Files will be stored in S3 for 5 years.
+Since we are not expecting much traffic on the website during development, this should not pose a cost issue.

+Lambda logs will be stored in a cloudwatch metrics store.
+Cloudwatch was chosen because it is easily configured and added to Lambda functions.

+When the Lambda function fails, an error message will be returned to the client depending on what error occurred (malformed pdf, server error, etc.).
+The client will be responsible for retrying where appropriate.
+Lambda failures will be recorded in the cloudwatch metrics store.

 ## Serverful
 ![Serverful Diagram](../../static/img/serverful-diagram.png)
 ![Serverful UML](../../static/img/serverful-uml.png)